aryan-solo/book-store/README.md

 will psuh some changes in a few hours.

-// bookstore.api is the main appliaction script .
+// bookstore.py is the main appliaction script .
 // the database used is live 24/7 so code can be cloned and can run from anywhere.